 Caller: Well, I'm having problems with cannoli’s I'm finding that I can't get those ubiquitous bubbles that everyone else seems to be able to achieve.
 (Oh boy) I've tried different things.
 I frying them at 360 degrees.
 I abused both a regular instant read thermometer and I also have an old deep fryer that I got out of the back of a closet to make sure I had the right temperature did that.
 I'll get just a few bubbles.
 But that's it.
 I tried numerous recipes.
 I even tried seltzer water once.

 CK: I tried that in waffles once I remember.
 Well

 CK: Well maybe that's a new thing.
 Maybe you should start a bakery.
 I would go to Stella Park’s book.
 She's a fabulous baker and does fabulous desserts.
 I think she has a recipe for this.
 I've never made cannolli I have to be honest but the two things I would think are important.
 The liquid content of the dough because a wetter dough is going to probably have more steam in it when it hits the oil right and probably cause more bubbling.
 There's another thing I know she does in her recipe which is she rolls it out thin and then she folds it you know I think she probably brushes, egg white or something and folds it over.
 So, you get layering like in a lot of French pastries is layer going on.
 Right,

 Caller: Right, like a lamination.

 CK: Exactly.
 That would be another way of probably getting more bubbling.
 But the simplest way would just be to add a little more liquid to the dough.
 And make sure it's fully hydrated before you roll it out.
-Sarah, I mean, that's all I can add to this.
+Sara, I mean, that's all I can add to this.

 SM: I agree with Chris.
 And also I'm a big fan of Stella's.